-The RCMP provides policing service to the City of Surrey through a Municipal Police Unit Agreement (MPUA) which is negotiated between the province and municipality, and a Police Services Agreement which is negotiated between the Province and Federal government.
+The RCMP provides policing service to the City of Surrey through a Municipal Police Unit Agreement (MPUA) which is negotiated between the Province and Municipality, and a Police Services Agreement which is negotiated between the Province and the Federal Government.
 The current agreements for Surrey have 20-year terms, running from April 1, 2012 to March 31, 2032.
 The MPUA has a two year

 opt out provision that provides for regular reviews during the term of the agreement.

 The Surrey RCMP Officer in Charge reports to the Mayor of Surrey on matters relating to the implementation of objectives, priorities and goals of the detachment.
 The MPUA states that the local government is to have input into policing priorities to further the detachment’s accountability to the City and its residents.
-The Officer in Charge provides updates and consults regularly with the City’s Public Safety Committee on policing priorities, crime statistics and trends, and community policing initiatives.
+The Officer in Charge provides updates and consults regularly with the Mayor and Council on policing priorities, crime statistics and trends, and community policing initiatives.

 The Officer in Charge is also a member of the City’s Senior Management Team (SMT) which is led by the City Manager and meets regularly to discuss City-wide issues and generate solutions to corporate administrative or operational problems.
 The Surrey RCMP also contributes to a number of City of Surrey strategies including the Sustainability Charter and Public Safety Strategy.

 RCMP officers receive training that is considered a best practice internationally; it fully prepares them to police in both urban and rural areas across Canada.
 The Surrey RCMP is often looked to by police agencies around the world for how it tackles major urban issues including public safety issues surrounding homelessness, and gang and gun prevention.